 He exited the library where the air screamed with sirens and car horns and smelled of piss and bleach.
-He got to a big street called Market Street and couldn’t decide whether to go left or right.
+A woman in a pink sundress walked by him with a chicken on a leash.
+Vince glanced at her and the chicken who seemed perfectly adept to taking walks on the city street, it’s bopping head held high and proud.
+He walked towards the big street outside the library and couldn’t decide whether to go left or right.
 One way was toward the downtown and the other way was away from it.
 The downtown seemed like the more likely direction for the man; there were lots of people downtown, which meant lots of potential opportunities to bother someone.

 He passed by a fountain surrounded by stragglers and homeless; a fast-food place; an X-rated movie house; an adult bookstore; and a bunch of shops that looked like they might close down tomorrow.
 He passed an upscale eatery, where young, successful-looking people sat outside as if they were in Paris.
 They spoke so loudly that it was easy for Vince to catch fragments of their conversations: “I’ll do it from my desktop in five minutes” . . . “take that option off the table” . . . “still working on that app” . . . “third-party software.”

 He crossed Market Street to see a homeless man selling what were likely goods, which were displayed on the sidewalk on a dingy cloth.
 Beyond the homeless yard sale stood an Asian woman taking a selfie while wearing one of those white masks intended to keep germs away.
 He passed by more stragglers and every so often, a young businessperson raced by him.